Skip to content

 2. The @flow decorator will be transformed into a Prefect @flow.

 3. This will create and run the Flow.
-At this point, the workflow has been dispatched, but only a reference is returned.
+At this point, the workflow has been dispatched and the final results are returned.

 Important